-A Holistic Approach
+Holistic Approach

 2. Lowering Fatality Rates Through Health Monitoring and Preventative Care

-Real-Time Health Monitoring: Spotting Problems Before They Escalate
+Real-Time Health Monitoring: Early Detection of Problems

 Reducing Stress and Improving Welfare